 Ms. LAM Yee Mei, Katherine (林綺薇), is our company secretary.
-Ms. Lam is an associate member of both the Institute of Chartered Secretaries and Administrators and The Hong Kong Institute of Chartered Secretaries and holds a bachelor's degree and a master's degree in law from the University of London.
+Ms. Lam is an associate member of both The Chartered Governance Institute in the United Kingdom (formerly known as The Institute of Chartered Secretaries and Administrators) and The Hong Kong Institute of Chartered Secretaries and holds a bachelor's degree and a master's degree in law from the University of London.
 She has over 21 years' experience in company secretarial practice.
 Ms. Lam plays an important role in supporting the board by ensuring efficient information flow within the board and that board procedures, and all applicable laws, rules and regulations are followed by our Company.
 Ms. Lam reports to the board through the chairman and vice chairman.